zsolutions-io/aleo-dcp/README.md

 A decentralised MPC protocol built on Aleo to **allow any program to custody arbitrary private data** that can be transactionally withdrawn.

-Data is splitted into Shamir shares which are custidied by Validators, that can be dynamically updated through a voting gouvernance mechanism.
+Data is splitted following **Shamir Secret Sharing (SSS)** algorithm.
+Shares are custidied by Validators, that can be dynamically updated through a voting gouvernance mechanism.
 They are incentivized with **Aleo credits fees** paid by requester of custodied data.

 ## Use Cases